Sign In / Sign Out

 2012 – The Reynolds Foundation awards Cronkite grants totaling $8.21 million — the school’s largest gift ever — to expand the Reynolds National Center for Business Journalism and create a second endowed chair in business journalism.
 The first large-scale alumni celebration launches with Cronkite Day.
 Students win their third Robert F. Kennedy Journalism Award in four years and take first in the broadcast division of the Hearst Journalism Awards for the fifth time in nine years.
 The school partners with Fox Sports Arizona to host the Phoenix Suns studio shows.
 Cronkite hosts the first Scripps Howard Journalism Entrepreneurship Institute for professors nationwide.
 The school wins ASU’s first Institutional Inclusion Award for diversity efforts.
 A Cronkite team covers the Summer Olympics in London.

-2011 - The Knight Foundation and Carnegie Corporation extend News21 for the next 10 years and base it exclusively at the Cronkite School.
-Cronkite News Service opens a news bureau in Washington.
+2011 – Knight Foundation and Carnegie Corporation extend News21 for the next 10 years and base it exclusively at the Cronkite School.
+Cronkite News opens a news bureau in Washington.
 The school welcomes its first Ph.D. class.
 Dean Christopher Callahan is named vice provost of ASU’s Downtown Phoenix campus.
 Cronkite launches a program to cover spring training for out-of-town news organizations.
 The school dedicates its sixth-floor broadcast center in honor of the late Stanley and Erika Tobin.
 For the sixth consecutive year, Cronkite students finish first in the SPJ Mark of Excellence Awards and finish in the top 10 of the Hearst Journalism Awards for a 10th straight year.
 National accreditors say Cronkite is “radically improved” and “a new school”.

-2010 - The Cronkite School becomes home to the State Department’s Hubert H. Humphrey Fellowship program for international journalists.
+2010 – The Cronkite School becomes home to the State Department’s Hubert H. Humphrey Fellowship program for international journalists.
 The school launches Cronkite Global Initiatives to operate its expanding international programs.
 Dean Christopher Callahan is named the Scripps Howard Journalism Administrator of the Year.
-Cronkite Award recipient Diane Sawyer anchors ABC’s “World News” two evenings from Cronkite.
+Cronkite Award recipient Diane Sawyer anchors ABC’s “World News Tonight” two evenings from Cronkite.
 Students finish first nationally in the SPJ Mark of Excellence competition for a fifth consecutive year and win their second Robert F. Kennedy Journalism Award.
-Eight, Arizona’s public television station, begins airing Cronkite NewsWatch daily, giving it the biggest reach of any university-based newscast in the world.
+Arizona PBS begins airing Cronkite NewsWatch daily, giving it the biggest reach of any university-based newscast in the world.

-2009 - Washington Post Executive Editor Leonard Downie Jr., who led the newspaper to more Pulitzer Prizes than any editor in history, joins the faculty.
-“NBC Nightly News” broadcasts from the roof of the school when Brian Williams arrives to receive the Cronkite Award.
-The journalism school becomes home to the Society of American Business Editors and Writers and the National Center on Disability and Journalism.
-The New York Times features the Cronkite School and its focus on innovation, entrepreneurship and the digital future in a major story about journalism education.
+2009 – Washington Post Executive Editor Leonard Downie Jr., who led the newspaper to more Pulitzer Prizes than any editor in history, joins the faculty.
+“NBC Nightly News” broadcasts nationally from the roof of the school.
+Cronkite becomes home to the Society of American Business Editors and Writers and the National Center on Disability and Journalism.
+The New York Times features the school and its focus on innovation, entrepreneurship and the digital future in a major story about journalism education.
 Cronkite students finish first nationally in both the Hearst and SPJ awards and win their first Robert F. Kennedy Journalism Award.
 Walter Cronkite dies at age 92.

 2005 – The school becomes an independent unit at ASU.
 Christopher Callahan of the University of Maryland joins the school as the founding dean.
 Cronkite students finish second nationally in the Hearst competition and first in the broadcast division.